What to see in Malta in 3 days

 Although Soho has plenty of personality, its privileged location allows you to connect with other highly recommended areas of London:

-Located on a side street, The Photographers' Gallery is London's most important public gallery.
+Located on a side street, The Photographers' Gallery is the most important public gallery in London.
 Dedicated exclusively to photography, it features exhibitions ranging from historical to contemporary.
-A true sanctuary for image lovers and a key cultural hub in the neighbourhood.
+A true sanctuary for image lovers and a key cultural point in the neighbourhood.

-One of the most majestic and emblematic theatres in the West End, its spectacular facade and Art Deco interior of the Prince Edward Theatre are the stage for some of London's biggest productions.
-It's the perfect example of why Soho is the world capital of entertainment.
+One of the most majestic and iconic theatres in the West End, its spectacular facade and art deco interior of the Prince Edward Theatre are the setting for some of London's biggest productions.
+It is the perfect example of why Soho is the world capital of entertainment.

 ,regionOfInterest=(1564,1200))